Ladder-Gaming-Network/rails_model/README.md

 ## Interesting engineering / challenges

-We had to come up with solutions for the unique problems of following and tracking viewcount data.

-Each Twitch streamer needed to have their own confined set of streams and data, which required the extra models of Streams and Viewcounts to streamline interpretation of Twitch API data.
+Viewcount tracking - Each Twitch streamer needed to have their own confined set of streams and data, which required the extra models of Streams and Viewcounts to streamline interpretation of Twitch API data.
 The current program checks if a stream is live when a profile is viewed, and if so, displays it as well as any recent tracked data (from the same stream ID).
 Anyone can opt to track a given stream, which marks that particular stream in the database for background processing and fetches individual viewcounts (another model).
 The final result is displayed with the useful Chartkick gem, which aggregates all viewcount points into a readable timeline.

-(bit about many-many representation of follows and global feed notifications)
+Global feed -

-(bit about interest detection and game information)
+Game information and interest detection -

-(bit about layouts and styling)

 ## Development, deployment, and testing